Brewers vs. Mets Player Props Betting Odds

 Contreras Stats

-- William Contreras has 52 hits with 12 doubles, a triple, eight home runs and 27 walks.
-He has driven in 25 runs.
+- William Contreras has put up 52 hits with 12 doubles, a triple, eight home runs and 27 walks.
+He has driven in 25 runs with one stolen base.

 Contreras Recent Games